 List each band member, his or her role, and the instruments played.
 Also specify the equipment you’re bringing and the equipment you’d like the venue to provide.
 This includes amplifiers, effects, and any other essential equipment.
 Be as precise as possible to avoid surprises on the day of the concert, and consider adding photos of certain equipment if this will help understanding.

-Stage plan – stage plot
+Plan de scène pro – stage plot

 How do you create a data sheet for your concerts? also means integrating a visual diagram showing the position of each musician, instrument and equipment on stage, as well as being able to draw returns and their circuit numbers.
 This helps technicians prepare the space efficiently.
 Include dimensions to ensure that everything fits properly on stage, and specify passage areas if this is an important element of your set design.